Hydrogen safety: Inventory management and facility spacing

 Ideally, no fire or explosion will occur, but the facility should be designed so that if accidental ignition occurs, it will minimize additional damage.
-Minimum separation distances between hydrogen storage units should be considered, together with the pressure of said storage units (c.f., NFPA 2 and 55).
+Minimum separation distances between hydrogen storage units should be considered, together with the pressure of said storage units (cf., NFPA 2 and 55).
 Explosion venting should be laid out so that other parts of the facility will not be harmed.
-In certain situations, a roof that can be safely blown away from the rest of the structure in an explosion.
+In certain situations, this translates to a roof that can be safely blown away from the rest of the structure in an explosion.

 Cryogenics

 Liquid hydrogen has a slightly different chemistry compared to other cryogenic chemicals, as trace accumulated air can easily contaminate liquid hydrogen and form an unstable mixture with detonative capabilities similar to TNT and other highly explosive materials.
 Because of this, liquid hydrogen requires complex storage technology such as the special thermally insulated containers and requires special handling common to all cryogenic substances.
 This is similar to, but more severe than liquid oxygen.
 Even with thermally insulated containers it is difficult to keep such a low temperature, and the hydrogen will gradually leak away.
-(Typically it will evaporate at a rate of 1% per day).
+Typically it will evaporate at a rate of 1% per day.

 The main danger with cryogenic hydrogen is what is known as BLEVE (boiling liquid expanding vapor explosion).
 Because hydrogen is gaseous in atmospheric conditions, the rapid phase change together with the detonation energy combine to create a more hazardous situation.
+A secondary danger is the fact that many materials change from being to ductile to brittle at extremely cold temperatures, allowing new places for leaks to form.